toolleeo/cli-apps/README.md

 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
 * [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
 * [pockyt](https://github.com/achembarpu/pockyt) - Read, manage, and automate the collection of articles in [Pocket](https://getpocket.com), an application for managing a reading list of articles from the Internet.
+* [pure-recipe](https://github.com/atiumcache/pure-recipe) - Input a recipe URL and receive well-formatted, ad-free recipes to your terminal, or save the output to a markdown file.
 * [Seashells](https://seashells.io/) - Pipe output to the web.
 * [Shreddit](https://github.com/x89/Shreddit) - Remove your comment history on Reddit as deleting an account does not do so.
 * [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.